check-spelling/zephyr/doc/develop/west/workspaces.rst

 commit.
 It's up to your environment to make sure the fetch succeeds.

-You can either enter the password manually or use any of the `credential helpers built in to Git`_.
+You can either enter the password manually or use any of the `credential helpers built into Git`_.
 Since Git has credential storage built in, there is no need for a west-specific feature.

 The following sections cover common cases for running ``west update`` without having to enter your password, as well as how to troubleshoot issues.

-.. _credential helpers built in to Git: https://git-scm.com/docs/gitcredentials
+.. _credential helpers built into Git:
+   https://git-scm.com/docs/gitcredentials

 Fetching via HTTPS